dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ### Load-Store Unit {#sec:uarchLSU}

 The Load-Store Unit (LSU) is responsible for operations with memory.
-The Goldencove core can issue up to three loads (three 256-bit or two 512-bit) by using ports 2, 3, and 11.
+The Golden Cove core can issue up to three loads (three 256-bit or two 512-bit) by using ports 2, 3, and 11.
 AGU stands for Address Generation Unit, which is required to access a memory location.
 It can also issue up to two stores (two 256-bit or one 512-bit) per cycle via ports 4, 9, 7, and 8.
 STD stands for Store Data.

 Notice that the AGU is required for both load and store operations to perform dynamic address calculation.
 For example, in the instruction `vmovss DWORD PTR [rsi+0x4],xmm0`, the AGU will be responsible for calculating `rsi+0x4`, which will be used to store data from xmm0.